 equipment problems can be solved at this time, ensuring a smooth event).

 - The projected local attendance of the videoconference.

 - Will a computer be used to send a presentation to the facility at the other end?
 If yes, the computer should be at the connectivity test.

 Day of Use: The following should be done before the day of use

 - If there is to be a computer presentation, we recommend sending a copy of the presentation to the far side participants just in case there is a problem.
 This will allow them to follow along on their own computers.

 in case of connectivity issues (i.e. if the connection fails will you

 contact the other end via AIM, email or a phone call).

 On the Day of Use:

 The videoconferencing equipment is not available for obscene or commercial uses.
-CSS, STF and the University of Washington is not liable for the transmission of obscene, commercial or copyrighted material.
+CTE, STF and the University of Washington are not liable for the transmission of obscene, commercial or copyrighted material.
 Violation of this policy will result in the permanent loss of access to the equipment for all attendees of the conference.